adityasaky/gittuf-ndss-eval/README.md

 ### Experiment 1 - Unilateral Policy Modification

-This experiment simulates a scenario where a single developer is blocked from editing a policy that was configured to require two developers to sign off.
+This experiment simulates a scenario where a single developer is prevented from editing a policy that was configured to require two developers to sign off.

 First, a repository owner (with key `root`) creates a gittuf-enabled repository